osirumijiihude/Raspberry-Pi-Pico-W-examples/readme.md

 # Raspberry Pi Pico W Examples

-A collection of example scripts and projects for the **Raspberry Pi Pico W**, covering various sensors, modules, and functionalities.
+A collection of example scripts and projects for the **Raspberry Pi Pico**, **Pico W**, and **Arduino Uno**, covering various sensors, modules, and functionalities.
+Each Pico and Pico W project/script is written in 4 different languages - Micropython, Circuitpython, C++ and Rust.
+Arduino projects and scripts are only available in C++.

 ## Features
 - Example scripts for interfacing with **DHT11**, **MQ series gas sensors**, and more.